Last Updated on February 2, 2023 by Avi Steen

 What To Expect During Your Pregnancy

 During pregnancy, your body will go through many changes as it prepares to support your growing baby.
-These changes can cause a variety of symptoms, including:
+These changes can cause a variety of early pregnancy symptoms, including:

 - nausea and vomiting

 - urinary frequency

 It is important to talk to your healthcare provider about any symptoms or concerns that you may have during pregnancy.

 So, When Is There Enough HCG To Test for Pregnancy?

 You may want to wait until you’ve missed your period to test for pregnancy.
 This is usually around 7 days after implantation.
 However, some women may experience implantation bleeding which could occur around the first day of a missed period.
 If this occurs, you may still get a positive result on a pregnancy test.

 If you test too early, you may get a false negative result.
 This means that the test says you’re not pregnant when you actually are.
 If you think you may be pregnant but get a negative result on a home pregnancy test, it’s important to follow up with your healthcare provider.

 How Fast Does Hcg Rise After Implantation?